-- the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and related preparatory work and the period during which the results of the trials will become available, as well as our research and development programs; - the potential benefits, including clinical utility, that may be derived from any of our products or product candidates; - the timing of and our ability to obtain and maintain regulatory approval of our existing product or product candidates or any product candidates that we may develop in the future, and any related restrictions, limitations, or warnings in the label of any approved product candidates; - our plans to research, develop, manufacture and commercialize our product or product candidates; - the timing of our regulatory filings for our product candidates, along with regulatory developments in the United States and other foreign countries; - the size and growth potential of the markets for our products and product candidates, if approved, and the rate and degree of market acceptance of our products and product candidates, including reimbursement that may be received from payors; - the benefits of U.S. Food and Drug Administration ("FDA") and European Commission designations, including, without limitation, Fast Track, Orphan Drug and Breakthrough Therapy; - our commercialization, marketing and manufacturing capabilities and strategy; - our ability to attract and retain qualified employees and key personnel; - our competitive position and the development of and projections relating to our competitors or our industry; - our expectations regarding our ability to obtain and maintain intellectual property protection; - the success of competing therapies that are or may become available; - our estimates and expectations regarding future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements or our need for additional financing; - our ability to continue as a going concern; - our plans to in-license, acquire, develop and commercialize additional product candidates; - the impact of laws and regulations; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; - our ability to raise additional capital;
+- our expectations and goals for commercialization of XOLREMDITM, which has been approved for use as an oral, once-daily therapy to increase the number of circulating mature neutrophils and lymphocytes in patients 12 years of age and older with WHIM (warts, hypogammaglobulinemia, infections, and myelokathexis) syndrome in the U.S. and that XOLREMDI, our one product approved for commercial sale, upon which we depend almost entirely on to produce revenue faces an unknown market size and growth potential and we have not generated significant revenue from product sales to date, and we may never achieve profitability; - the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and related preparatory work and the period during which the results of the trials will become available, as well as our research and development programs; - · the potential benefits, including clinical utility, that may be derived from any of our products or product candidates; - the timing of and our ability to obtain and maintain regulatory approval of our existing product or product candidates or any product candidates that we may develop in the future, and any related restrictions, limitations, or warnings in the label of any approved product candidates; - our plans to research, develop, manufacture and commercialize our product or product candidates; - the timing of our regulatory filings for our product candidates, along with regulatory developments in the United States and other foreign countries; - the size and growth potential of the markets for our products and product candidates, if approved, and the rate and degree of market acceptance of our products and product candidates, including reimbursement that may be received from payors; - the benefits of U.S. Food and Drug Administration ("FDA") and European Commission designations, including, without limitation, Fast Track, Orphan Drug and Breakthrough Therapy; - · our commercialization, marketing and manufacturing capabilities and strategy; - our ability to attract and retain qualified employees and key personnel; - our competitive position and the development of and projections relating to our competitors or our industry; - our expectations regarding our ability to obtain and maintain intellectual property protection; - the success of competing therapies that are or may become available; - our estimates and expectations regarding future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements or our need for additional financing;

-- our strategies, prospects, plans, expectations or objectives; and - other risks and uncertainties, including those listed under the section titled "Risk Factors" in this Quarterly Report.
+- our plans to in-license, acquire, develop and commercialize additional product candidates; - the impact of laws and regulations; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; - our ability to raise additional capital or achieve sufficient revenue to properly fund our business and operating plan; - our strategies, prospects, plans, expectations or objectives; and - other risks and uncertainties, including those listed under the section titled "Risk Factors" in this Quarterly Report.